At which age should women start having children? Is that really a complicated question

 Basically, every infertile woman has once been fertile, it’s only that she’s missed her window of opportunity.

-Unfortunately, the early twenties seems way too young in some circles (in the research laboratories I’ve worked in for over a decade it was common that only a few technicians had babies, say two or three women out of 10 or more).
-If you are a woman scientist, then you are not expected to invest time in babies, but rather in your next research project.
+Unfortunately, the early twenties seem way too young for women in most Western societies (in the research laboratories I’ve worked in, it was common that only technicians had babies – PhD students and postdocs were expected to work and move to the next position at some point).
+Because if you are a woman scientist, then you are not expected to invest time in babies, but rather in your next research project.

 A study here has been conducted in 25 countries to investigate “social age deadlines” for childbearing.